ak4zh/ak4zh-blog/blog/how-i-saved-my-startup-from-price-war/index.md

 - I kept the database of customers out in the open (the telegram discussion group).

 Few of these copycat developers got their hands on my customers list, and they started poaching my clients.
-At that time, the membership of ConfluxBot was $15 a month.
+At that time, the membership price was $15 a month.
 These copycat developers promised to offer their software with more features at half the price, $7 a month.

 ## Business was dying

 Everyone loves savings, so it attracted some price-sensitive customers immediately, and in the next two months, I had already lost 40-45% of my business to these competitors.
-I would not blame it on them, as I was impressed by a few of the competitors offering many more features than Conflux at half the price.
+I would not blame it on them, as I was impressed by a few of the competitors offering many more features than mine at half the price.
 I would have made the switch myself.

-I did attempt to implement all the competitor’s features on Conflux quickly, but it was not an easy path.
-Conflux codebase was two years old and had seen many iterations over the period.
+I did attempt to implement all the competitor’s features on mine quickly, but it was not an easy path.
+My codebase was two years old and had seen many iterations over the period.
 The existing codebase was a mess, and I had made some bad design decisions at the early stage, making it impossible to implement some of the new features.

 ## I was furious, frustrated and disappointed